 13. Feijoada

-A fascinating food to try in Lisbon is feijoada, which is a dish that made its way across the ocean (to Brazil) and back — and is now often known as a Brazilian dish!
-This is a great example of how Lisbon’s history has affected its current cuisine.
-And this pork and bean stew is absolutely delicious.
+Another fascinating food to try in Lisbon is feijoada.
+This dish made its way across the ocean to Brazil and back, and is now commonly known as a Brazilian specialty!
+This pork and bean stew is a great example of how Lisbon's history has affected its cuisine—and it's absolutely delicious.

-Join my team at Devour Lisbon on our daytime Lisbon food tour to taste a selection of these delicious bites and more!
-In between stops you’ll learn all about Lisbon’s unique culture and history, and meet the locals behind the food!
+Join my team at Devour Lisbon on our Tastes & Traditions of Lisbon Food Tour, Petiscos, Food & Wine Tour, or Lisbon Food & Fado Tour to taste a selection of these delicious bites and more!
+In between stops you'll learn all about Lisbon's unique culture and history, and meet the locals behind the food!

 Wendy